 The Centre’s training activities aim to strengthen the capacity of constituents and stakeholders to develop and implement policies that work for migrants.

 Workplace interventions based on ILO standards protect workers’ health and safety.
 To ensure maximum safety, prevention, reporting, and inspection practices are essential.

-Social dialogue promotes better pay and working conditions, as well as peace and social justice.
+Social dialogue is a fundamental right that promotes better pay and working conditions, as well as peace and social justice.
 It includes all types of negotiation, consultation, and exchange of information among governments, employers, and workers.